 B.S.
 Physics and Mathematics, State University of New York, Brockport, NY

-We develop novel X-ray probes for atomic-scale characterization of surfaces, interfaces, ultra-thin-films and nanostructures.
-In addition to using an in-house X-ray lab, we make extensive use of synchrotron X-ray facilities, where there is greatly enhanced chemical and structural sensitivity for studying systems as dilute as one-hundredth of an atomic monolayer.
+Bedzyk's research group develops novel X-ray probes for atomic-scale characterization of surfaces, interfaces, ultra-thin-films and nanostructures.
+In addition to using an in-house X-ray lab, they make extensive use of synchrotron X-ray facilities, where there is greatly enhanced chemical and structural sensitivity for studying systems as dilute as one-hundredth of an atomic monolayer.

 - Fellow, American Association for the Advancement of Science, 2012